Minh-Khoi-Le/log430-lab4/README.md

 npx prisma migrate dev --name init
 ```

-You need to reseed the data afterward.
+You need to reseed the data afterward for local developpment.

 ## Testing